Jani Kaunis & The Puukot / Kohtalon Rummut

 Label: Kunnon Musiikki Levy-Yhtiö/BD Pop/DigiNorth

-Genre: rautalanka, dark country, cinematic
+Genre: rautalanka, dark country, cinematic, surf rock

-Lyrics/music: Jani Kaunis & The Puukot
+Lyrics/music: Jani Kaunis / Freso Puukko

-Production, mix, master: Patte Puuko
+Production, mix, master: Patte Puukko

 Press photos/video: Stefan Sundström